Who?

 I was born in a place called Vaala in the Finnish countryside, 100 kilometers to the east of Oulu.
 My birth took place a couple of years before the Beatles published their first record.
 I do not remember the days of Beatlemania, but I remember that older people spoke, years later, about Beatles and the 'madness' that they caused among their listeners.

-Here is the school where I was the last pupil and a skiing champion.
+Here is the school where I was the last student and a skiing champion.

 Languages